Ab Matteen Rafiqi

 Yeşim Erol (PhD student at İstanbul Technical University)

-Umit Yasar Kina (Postdoc at Humbolt University at Berlin)
+Yasar Kina (Postdoc at Humbolt University at Berlin)

 Esra Taylan (Teacher at Dora Vocational High School of Health)